Blockade of the Gaza Strip: Sanctions on Hamas-led PA governments

 As noted by Wolfensohn (and also in an EU paper), withholding of the PA's own tax revenue – an action taken by Israel alone, not by the Quartet – was more damaging than the ceasing of international aid to the PA.
 These taxes, collected in Palestine (both in the West Bank and Gaza) by Israeli authorities, were supposed to be transferred to the PA's budget.
 By releasing or withholding these revenues, Israel was able, in the words of the International Crisis Group, to "virtually turn the Palestinian economy on and off".
 Israel withheld these transfers from the PA until June 2007.
 Withholding the tax revenue by Israel meant that the PA lacked money to pay its employees, including the police, further destabilizing the situation in Gaza.

-In March 2007, Fatah agreed to join Hamas in a PA unity government, also headed by Haniya.
+In March 2007, Fatah agreed to join Hamas in a PA unity government, also headed by Haniyeh.
 Shortly after, in June, Hamas took control of the Gaza Strip during the Battle of Gaza, seizing PA government institutions in the Strip and replacing Fatah and other PA officials with Hamas members.

-Following the takeover, besides other measures, Israel and Egypt closed the Gaza border crossings, marking the start of the blockade of the Gaza Strip.
-Meanwhile, in the West Bank, President Mahmoud Abbas officially dissolved the Haniya-led PA government, suspended parts of the Basic Law, and created a new PA government by decree, without approval of the PLC.
+Following the takeover, in the West Bank, President Mahmoud Abbas officially dissolved the Haniyeh-led PA government, suspended parts of the Basic Law, and created a new PA government by decree, without approval of the PLC.
 This government was recognized by the international community, and international relations and aid to the PA government in the West Bank resumed, the economic sanctions were lifted, and Israel resumed the transfer of tax revenue to it.